root-project/web/manual/storing_root_objects/index.md

 ### Writing ROOT files

+You can save any object, for example canvases, histograms or trees, in a ROOT file.

-To write objects to a ROOT file, they must be open.
+To write objects to a ROOT file, the objects must be open.

 - Use [TFile::Write()](https://root.cern/doc/master/classTFile.html#adc21e8868cd0938691cf794b4b20096b){:target="_blank"} to write objects to a ROOT file.